-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of the City of Park City, Kentucky, as of and for the year ended June 30, 2021 and the related notes to the financial statements, which collectively comprise the City of Park City, Kentucky's basic financial statements and have issued our report thereon dated November 24, 2021.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of the City of Park City, Kentucky, as of and for the year ended June 30, 2022 and the related notes to the financial statements, which collectively comprise the City of Park City, Kentucky's basic financial statements and have issued our report thereon dated January 23, 2023.

-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the City of Park City, Kentucky's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City of Park City, Kentucky's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the City of Park City, Kentucky's internal control.
+In planning and performing our audit of the financial statements, we considered City of Park City, Kentucky's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of City of Park City, Kentucky's internal control.
+Accordingly, we do not express an opinion on the effectiveness of City of Park City, Kentucky's internal control.